 If you’re an Inner Loop homeowner looking to sell soon, note these key takeaways we learned from Houston’s top real estate agents:

 - Houston doesn’t restrict zoning, equating to mixed-use developments and eclectic districts.
 These unique and distinctive neighborhoods add character, but variation also contributes to valuation challenges.
 Similar houses for sale in Houston (even if only a few blocks apart) may have vastly different appraised values.

 - While high-tech marketing methods such as 3D tours and drone videos impress buyers, traditional methods — decluttering, sensible staging, and a squeaky clean showing — are still non-negotiables for attracting the highest bid on your home.

 - Each Inner Loop neighborhood has a unique vibe — from upscale modern architecture to vintage main street shops.
 Successful listing agents leverage a neighborhood’s unique benefits to snag the highest buyer bid.

 For a successful Inner Loop sale, hire a top Houston agent

 Our real estate experts agree: The Inner Loop’s eclectic blend of neighborhoods require seasoned, hyper-local listing agents, not out-of-area novices.
 When it comes to selling your greatest asset, trusting a local expert is your best bet for garnering the highest bids in the least amount of time.

-HomeLight’s transaction data analysis reveals that the top Houston real estate agents sell homes for more money (102% of list price compared to the average agent’s 97%) and in less time (40 days on the market with a top agent versus 71 for the average agent) than their peers.
+HomeLight’s transaction data analysis reveals that top real estate agents sell houses in Houston for more money (102% of list price compared to the average agent’s 97%) and in less time (40 days on the market with a top agent versus 71 for the average agent) than their peers.

 To track down experienced Inner Loop listing agents, plug your address into HomeLight’s Agent Finder.
 We’ll crunch the numbers to match you with three top-ranked real estate agents who specialize in selling homes in your Houston neighborhood.